sukhijab/sukhijab.github.io/index.md

-## Globally Safe Robot Learning in Higher Dimensioms
+## Globally Optimal Safe Robot Learning in Higher Dimensioms

 This is a blog about our recent work on globally safe robot learning in higher dimensions.